zohomail/developerspace-SamplePlugin/README.md

 - Get contact details of sender of previewed email or search for contact with email
 - View email relation data of open email and set relation data for an email.
 - Upload image attachments in an email to Zoho Notebook via connectors
+- Upload attachments from Desktop to Zoho Notebook via connectors
+- Drag and drop emails and attachments to Plugin

 # PRE-REQUISITES